nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    * `delete -q 9999999`: non existent quote number

    Expected: No quote is deleted.
 A message with error details will

+### Adding categories
+1. Add one or more category to a book
+   - Prerequisites: A book should exist in Quotesify.
+   - Assume that the book "Harry Potter" is added into Quotesify assigned to index 1.
+   - Test case: `add -c fantasy -b 1`

+     Expected: A message will be prompted to indicate that category has been tagged to the book successfully.
+   - Test case: `add -c fantasy romance -b 1`

+     Expected: A message will be prompted to indicate that categories have been tagged to the book successfully.

+2. Add one or more category to a quote
+   - Prerequisites: A quote should exist in Quotesify.
+   - Assume that the quote "Life is great!" is added into Quotesify assigned to index 1.
+   - Test case: `add -c inspirational -q 1`

+     Expected: A message will be prompted to indicate that category has been tagged to the quote successfully.
+   - Test case: `add -c inspirational happy -q 1`

+     Expected: A message will be prompted to indicate that categories have been tagged to the quote successfully.

+3. Add one or more category to a book and quote
+   - Prerequisites: A book and quote should exist in Quotesify.
+   - Assume that an existing book and quote are both assigned to index 1.
+   - Test case: `add -c inspirational -b 1 -q 1`

+     Expected: A message will be prompted to indicate that category has been tagged to both book and quote successfully.
+   - Test case: `add -c inspirational action -q 1`

+     Expected: A message will be prompted to indicate that categories have been tagged to both book and quote successfully.

+4. Incorrect commands to try
+   - `add -c` missing category name, book or quote
+   - `add -c action` missing a book or quote
+   - `add -c action -b 0 -q 0` invalid book and quote index
+   - `add -c -b 1 -q 1` missing category name

+   Expected: An error message will be prompted.
+No changes will be made.

+### Listing all categories
+1. List all existing categories
+   - Test case: `list -c`

+     Expected: A list of categories with the total number of items tagged under each category will be displayed.

+### Listing a specific category
+1. List all books and quotes tagged by a specific category
+   - Test case: `list -c action`

+     Expected: A list of books and quotes tagged under that category will be displayed.

+2. Incorrect commands to try
+   - `list -c 123` invalid category name

+   Expected: An error message will be displayed indicating that no such category exists.

+### Deleting existing categories
+1. Remove one or more category from a book
+   - Prerequisites: Specified book index, quote index and category should exist in Quotesify.
+   - Assume the book "Harry Potter" is tagged with [action, fantasy] category and assigned with index 1.
+   - Test case: `delete -c action -b 1`

+     Expected: A message will be prompted to indicate that category has been removed from book successfully.
+   - Test case: `delete -c action fantasy -b 1`

+     Expected: A message will be prompted to indicate that categories have been removed from book successfully.

+2. Remove one or more category from a quote
+    - Prerequisites: Specified book index, quote index and category should exist in Quotesify.
+    - Assume the quote "Life is great!" is tagged with [inspirational, happy] category and assigned with index 1.
+    - Test case: `delete -c inspirational -q 1`

+      Expected: A message will be prompted to indicate that category has been removed from quote successfully.
+    - Test case: `delete -c inspirational happy -q 1`

+      Expected: A message will be prompted to indicate that categories have been removed from quote successfully.

+3. Remove one or more category from a book and quote
+   - Prerequisites: Specified book index, quote index and category should exist in Quotesify.
+   - Assume that a book and quote are both tagged with [action, happy] categories.
+   - Test case: `delete -c action -b 1 -q 1`

+     Expected: A message will be prompted to indicate that category has been removed from both book and quote successfully.
+   - Test case: `delete -c action happy -b 1 -q 1`

+     Expected: A message will be prompted to indicate that categories have been removed from both book and quote successfully.

+4. Remove one or more category from list
+   - To be implemented

+5. Incorrect commands to try
+   - `delete -c` missing category name, book or quote
+   - `delete -c action` missing a book or quote
+   - `delete -c action -b 0 -q 0` invalid book and quote index
+   - `delete -c -b 1 -q 1` missing category name

+   Expected: An error message will be prompted.
+No changes will be made.

+### Editing an existing category
+1. Edit an existing category name
+   - Test case: `edit -c love /to romance`

+     Expected: A message will be prompted indicating that category has been changed successfully.
+All books and quotes tagged under the old category will be changed as well.

+2. Incorrect commands to try
+   - `edit -c` missing existing and new category name
+   - `edit -c love` missing new category name

+   Expected: An error message indicating invalid parameters and a command usage will be prompted.
+No changes will be made.

 ### Adding a book rating